PART ONE - PART TWO - PART THREE - PART FOUR

 On October 25, the four-disc Looney Tunes Golden Collection Volume Three was finally made available.
 The new set signaled a dramatic change in the direction of not only the Golden Collection series itself but also how Warner Home Video was presenting any classic animation on DVD.
 For the first time since the series began, the slimmest possible majority of the shorts in the main program were from the pre-1948 library; thirty-one of the sixty cartoons.
 More and more attention was also given in the special features to topics that interested die-hard animation fans, specifically with Behind the Tunes featurettes about the black and white cartoons, the World War II era, and one devoted entirely to director Frank Tashlin.

 But most significantly, Warner Home Video was starting to test the waters of including edgier material on its collections.
 Each disc in the set began with an on-camera introduction by Whoopi Goldberg, who explained that some of the featured cartoons may contain racist or cultural stereotypes that were commonplace at the time they were made.
 She stressed that such depictions were wrong then and still wrong today, but to edit or otherwise withhold them from release would be a disservice to history, akin to pretending that those stereotypes never existed in the first place.
 A new disclaimer also appeared on the back of the packaging, stressing that the set was "intended for the adult collector and may not be suitable for children."
 Though it was unlikely that a Golden Collection volume was going to contain, say, Coal Black and de Sebben Dwarfs anytime soon, Warner wanted to make sure that as they went deeper and deeper into the catalog that the occasional blackface gag or Speedy Gonzales cartoon wasn't going to cause the same headaches MGM/UA endured a decade ago over Bugs Bunny Nips the Nips.
-The "adult collector" disclaimer would appear on the packages of most future Warner Home Video animation releases, while Goldberg's clip would be replaced by an on-screen title card that more or less conveyed the same sentiment.
+The "adult collector" disclaimer would appear on the packages of most of Warner Home Video's future classic-animation releases, while Goldberg's clip would be replaced by an on-screen title card that more or less conveyed the same sentiment.

 Bugs Bunny once again took center stage on the first disc, with the majority of the cartoons on the compilation coming from the 1940s.
 Pre-1948 classics like Hare Tonic, Acrobatty Bunny, A Hare Grows in Manhattan, and The Wabbit Who Came to Supper were just some of the highlights.
 The post-1948 selections on the disc, meanwhile, were among the best of the best: Arthur Davis's Bowery Bugs, Robert McKimson's Rebel Rabbit and Hillbilly Hare, and the iconic "wabbit season trilogy" was finally completed on DVD with Duck!
 Rabbit, Duck!, with the series even getting its own Behind the Tunes featurette.